grpc/proposal/A14-channelz.md

   bool end = 2;
 }

-message ListServerSocketsRequest {
+message GetServerSocketsRequest {
   int64 server_id = 1;
   // start_socket_id indicates that only sockets at or above this id should be
   // included in the results.
   int64 start_socket_id = 2;
 }

-message ListServerSocketsResponse {
+message GetServerSocketsResponse {
   // list of socket refs that the connection detail service knows about.
 Sorted in
   // ascending socket_id order.
   repeated SocketRef socket_ref = 1;